hyperledger/fabric/README.md

 Fabric releases and release notes can be found on the [GitHub releases page](https://github.com/hyperledger/fabric/releases).

-Please visit the [Hyperledger Fabric Jira dashboard](https://jira.hyperledger.org/secure/Dashboard.jspa?selectPageId=10104) for our release roadmap.
+Please visit the [GitHub issues with Epic label](https://github.com/hyperledger/fabric/labels/Epic) for our release roadmap.
 Follow the release discussion on the [#fabric-release](https://chat.hyperledger.org/channel/fabric-release) channel in RocketChat.

 ## Documentation, Getting Started and Developer Guides